-The C4 will host a live/recorded webinar over the course of the academic year to engage and communicate with the teams and provide them with the support they need to be successful.
-Participation is these webinars are not mandatory but highly encouraged.
+The C4 will host live/recorded webinars over the course of the academic year to engage and communicate with the teams and provide them with the support they need to be successful.
+Participation in these webinars is not mandatory but highly encouraged.
 Information regarding registration will be posted to the ASCE Concrete Canoe Competition Facebook Page.